 Here are more ideas to stop little fingers and hands getting jammed in doors and other places.

 - Check that your child’s hands are well out of the way before opening and closing doors, including car doors.

 - Check that your child’s fingers aren’t in the way before closing windows in the car.

 - Teach your child not to slam doors, and not to play around them.

-- Teach your child to keep her fingers away from the hinge side of doors.
+- Teach your child to keep their fingers away from the hinge side of doors.

 - Use doorstops to hold doors open and prevent them from slamming shut.
-Doorstops and weighted closing systems help stop doors from slamming suddenly.
+Doorstops and weighted closing systems can stop doors from slamming suddenly.

 - Install slow-release rather than spring-operated door closers to prevent doors slamming.